npm create @wix/new headless

 After the command runs

-The command creates a new folder named after --project-name.
+The command creates a new folder named after --folder-name.
+In interactive mode, if you don't pass this flag, the CLI prompts you for a folder name and suggests a slug derived from your business name by default.
 The folder follows the standard project structure for Wix CLI projects.

 In addition to scaffolding the standard layout, this command: